Architecture of Peja: The Old Bath (Hammam)

-The Hammam is built similarly to Turkish baths with Ottoman architecture.
-It was built under Ottoman rule and belonged to the Dukagjini Sandzak (1462–1485).
+The Ottoman-style hammam was built under Ottoman rule and belonged to the Dukagjini Sandzak (1462–1485).
 The building has an asymmetric “double” bath.
-According to some sources the bath was reconstructed in 1861 because of unknown reasons.
+According to some sources the bath was reconstructed in 1861 for unknown reasons.

-The bath has "an entrance area wardrobe, separation and insulation chambers, perspmation-massage-bathing area, and water storage and furnace chamber.
-The Hammam has a quadraregular foundation and the material that was used to build it was stone and bricks produced with an ‘opus mixum’’technique’’.
-The bath is a Turkish Bath type of bath.
+The bath has an entrance area wardrobe, separation and insulation chambers, sweating-massage-bathing area, and water storage and furnace chamber.
+The hammam has a quadrangular foundation and was built using stone and bricks produced with an opus mixtum technique.

-The bath was damaged during war and was reconstructed after.
+The bath was damaged during war and was reconstructed afterwards.
 Today, the hammam serves as an exhibition hall for different art shows and more.